initdb/embedded-systems/README.md

 ## Installation Requirements

-the download of the arduino-cmake-ng, required: https://github.com/arduino-cmake/Arduino-CMake-NG/wiki/Installation
+download of the arduino-cmake-ng is required: https://github.com/arduino-cmake/Arduino-CMake-NG/wiki/Installation

+Don't forget to manually set the -DCMAKE_TOOLCHAIN_FILE=C:\Users\..

 ## Using Sketches